-I gave them two fingers, left their front door open, climbed into the Jag, and pondered the future while reversing out onto the road and departed Hounslow forever.
+I gave them two fingers, left their front door open, climbed into the Jag, and pondered the future while departing Hounslow forever.
 Then the heavens opened.
-Music required; I thought selecting a cassette from my favourites collection in the glove compartment and inserting it into the player.
+I selected a cassette from my collection in the glove compartment and inserted it into the player.
 I set the volume to max and sang along to, I can’t stand the rain by Ann Peebles, at the top of my discordant voice.
 Breakup and bad weather were an appropriate theme for the mood, I thought as I wiped a tear from my eye.

-I drove aimlessly in a westward direction unsure of my destination.
+I drove aimlessly in a westward direction.
 I needed a diversion to rid my mind of its churning confusion.
 My ego was bruised, and confidence shattered.
 Sunbury should do it.

 The windscreen wipers struggled to cope with the volume of water, and I could only just see where I was going as I turned onto Lower Sunbury Road.

 I parked the car outside dad’s old garage, grabbed a telescopic brolly from the door well, and sprinted over the road fumbling with the catch.
 As the rain thundered on the brolly, I headed onto the footbridge joining the north bank with Sunbury Court Island, one of the few habitable islands on the river Thames.
-I paused in the middle, leaned on the railing, and gazed fondly at the old wooden boarded family house halfway along the island shoreline.
+I paused in the middle, leaned on the railing, and gazed at the old wooden boarded family house halfway along the island shoreline.
 Our beautiful Italian speed boat bought at the Boat Show in London, with the winnings of a 'Yankee' horse race bet my dad had placed was still moored to the jetty, but the once bright red tarpaulin was now a dirty brown.

 I lit up a cigarette, and let my mind wander back to when we lived here only two years ago when the chaos prompted by the oil crisis changed our world forever.
 With petrol now three hundred percent higher, inflation rampant and the UK reeling after three-day weeks, it was hardly surprising the tax-grabbing Labour Government took office in the March elections.